China's 'Jack the Ripper' executed

 Gao Chengyong, 54, robbed, raped and murdered 11 women and girls between 1988 and 2002 in Gansu and the neighbouring Inner Mongolia region.

-In March 2018 he was found guilty by the Baiyin City Intermediate People's Court and handed death sentences for both robbery and intentional homicide, and lesser sentences for rape and dishonouring corpses.
+He was found guilty in March last year by the Baiyin City Inter-mediate People's Court and handed death sentences for both robbery and intentional homicide, as well as lesser sentences for rape and dishonouring corpses.

 Gao targeted young women wearing red and followed them home, often cutting their throats and mutilating their bodies, according to state media reports.
 The youngest victim was eight years old.